Furniture makeover ideas are in abundance on Pinterest. Today I will show you several ideas to transform a pair of caned chairs! Let’s dive in!

 Think of this in terms of sewing – if the stitches are far apart, the seam would be weak.
 If the stitches are closer together, the seam is stronger.
 It’s the same with staples!

 And BTW, let’s not be critical when we rip out someone else’s staples.
 They were doing their job!!
 And yes, I am speaking to myself on this one!!

 Cutting the excess away is always so much fun for me!
 The piece starts to take on shape at this point. 🙂

 Whew, that’s a lot of work for one day!!
 Until next time!

 Thanks for stopping by!
 Be sure to subscribe to our blog updates via email so you don’t miss the reveal of this gorgeous pair of chairs!

 join the journey

 Pin any image in this post to your DIY projects or furniture makeover ideas boards on Pinterest!
-Your pinning and sharing with your friends helps our blog so much!
+Your pinning and sharing with your friends help our blog so much!
 Thank you!!

-BTW, you can see part one and three in this furniture makeover series, click the links below!
+BTW, you can see parts one and three in this furniture makeover series, click the links below!